Bouclier de Brennus

 The shield was not named, as it is often believed, after the famous Gallic warrior Brennus but rather artist Charles Brennus, co-founder of the Union des sociétés françaises de sports athlétiques (USFSA), the original governing body of rugby union in France.
 Charles Brennus sculpted the shield himself in 1892, based on an original design from his friend and fellow USFSA co-founder Pierre de Coubertin, the man who founded the modern Olympic Games.

-The trophy consists of a brass shield and plaque both fixed on a wooden support made of ash.
-The wooden frame gave the shield its nickname of Planchot, which means "plank" in Occitan (planchòt).
-The Brennus shield is one of the most recognisable trophies in France and is an integral part of French sporting folklore.
+Standing 1 m high, 75 cm wide and weighing around 20 kg, the trophy consists of a brass shield and plaque both fixed on a wooden support made of ash.
+An integral part of French sporting folklore, the Brennus Shield is one of the most recognisable trophies in France.

-Birth
+History

-The Bouclier de Brennus was the brainchild of baron Pierre de Coubertin who recognised the need for a trophy to be awarded to the first winner of the Rugby union domestic league set up by the USFSA, which was, at the time, the organisation in charge of all amateur sporting competitions in France.
+The Bouclier de Brennus was the brainchild of baron Pierre de Coubertin, the later founder of the modern Olympic Games, who recognised the need for a trophy to be awarded to the first winner of the rugby union domestic league set up by the Union des sociétés françaises de sports athlétiques (USFSA), which was, at the time, the organisation in charge of all amateur sporting competitions in France.